eelregit/map2map/README.md

   directory for tensorboard to search recursively for multiple jobs.
 * Show `IMAGES` images, or all of them by setting it to 0.
 * Pick a free `PORT`.
 For remote jobs, do ssh port forwarding.

+### Customization

+Models, criteria, optimizers and data normalizations can be customized without modifying map2map.
+They can be implemented as callbacks in a user directory which is then passed by `--callback-at`.
+The default locations are searched first before the callback directory.
+So be aware of name collisions.

+This approach is good for experimentation.
+For example, one can play with a model `Bar` in `path/to/foo.py`, by calling `m2m.py` with `--model foo.Bar --callback-at path/to`.